EvanForsythe/DIP/README.md

 + *A5:Window_length*

 The desired length of windows.
-We've been using 10,000 by default but this will depend on expected linkage disequilibrium in your system.
+We have been using 10,000 nt by default but this will depend on expected linkage disequilibrium in your system.

 Example executable: